Maclovi/tgloader/README.md

 ### How to start
 1. Edit code in a corresponding way
 2. Rename example.config.ini to config.ini
-3. Fill out the confg.ini
+3. Fill out the config.ini

 ## Usage